I believe that web security incidents and breaches begin and end with proactive security testing, as proper web-focused...

-- There's a difference between a traditional network vulnerability scanner that can perform web-related checks and a dedicated web vulnerability scanner.
+- Understand the difference.
+There's a difference between a traditional network vulnerability scanner that can perform web-related checks and a dedicated web vulnerability scanner.
 The former can easily find web server configuration flaws and perhaps a few pages worth of cross-site scripting, but that's usually the extent of it.

 On the other hand, dedicated web vulnerability scanners will find these items, but also many other -- and more confirmed -- flaws, such as SQL injection, parameter manipulation and HTTP redirection.
 These web-centric vulnerability scanners also have additional built-in tools, such as HTTP editors, proxies and the means for automating exploits that you won't find in traditional scanners.

 Based on my experience, if you're not running vulnerability scanners that are dedicated to testing websites and applications, then you haven't properly tested your web environment.

 - Don't rely on one tool.
 Running a single web vulnerability scanner is not enough.